rinkal-raj/sql-project/starting_with_questions.md

                      JOIN sales_report AS reports
                 ON sessions.productsku = reports.productsku
-                WHERE city !='not available in demo dataset' GROUP BY reports.name,city,country
+                WHERE city !='not available in demo dataset' AND country !='not available in demo dataset' AND city != 'not set'
+				AND country !='not set'
+                GROUP BY reports.name,city,country
                 ORDER BY highorder DESC